goldsborough/ig/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p PATTERNS, --pattern PATTERNS
-                        The file (glob) patterns to look for -i PREFIXES, -I PREFIXES, --prefix PREFIXES
+  -h, --help            show this help message and exit --pattern PATTERNS    The file (glob) patterns to look for -i PREFIXES, -I PREFIXES, --prefix PREFIXES
-                        An include path for headers to recognize -v, --verbose         Whether to turn on verbose output --port PORT           The port to serve the visualization on -o, --open            Whether to open the webpage immediately -j, --json            Whether to print the graph JSON and not serve it --relation {includes,included-by}
+                        An include path for headers to recognize -v, --verbose         Whether to turn on verbose output -p PORT, --port PORT  The port to serve the visualization on -o, --open            Whether to open the webpage immediately -j, --json            Whether to print the graph JSON and not serve it -d DIRECTORY, --dir DIRECTORY
+                        The directory to store the served files in.
+Ifnot supplied, a temporary directory is created.
+  --relation {includes,included-by}
-                        The relation of edges in the graph --group-granularity GROUP_GRANULARITY
+                        The relation of edges in the graph --min-degree MIN_DEGREE
+                        The initial minimum degree nodes should have to be displayed
+  --group-granularity GROUP_GRANULARITY
                         How coarse to group nodes (by folder) --full-path           If set, shows the full path for nodes